RobBloxham/api-recipe-project/notes.md

 -- [] Styling
-[] select better way of visualizing .empty or .exists [] styling for desktop
+[] select better way of visualizing .empty or .exists [] maybe I can add a fridge icon to items in the recipe card.
+[] styling for desktop
 [] can i add icons to this?